Congregational Care

 HOSPITAL OR SHUT-IN VISITATION

-“For he has not despised or scorned the suffering of the afflicted one; he has not hidden his face from him but has listened to his cry for help.”
+“For He has not despised or scorned the suffering of the afflicted one; He has not hidden His face from him but has listened to his cry for help.”
 Psalm 22:24

 PROVIDING MEALS